Daredevil season 2: Music

 By September 2015, John Paesano had begun composing music for the season.
 He felt that the season's new showrunners "were true to what we were trying to do in season one.
 There were just elements in season two that we had to acknowledge" such as the Punisher and Elektra.
 He jokingly said that "it's not like we all of the sudden went into John Williams territory, you know?
-It's definitely still dark, still gritty ... but it definitely jumps up a couple levels."
+It's definitely still dark, still gritty [...] but it definitely jumps up a couple levels."
 When approaching the characters of Punisher and Elektra, with whom Paesano was familiar from the comics and previous adaptations, he "took all those preconceived notions I had with a grain of salt" and waited to see what the season's interpretation of the characters would be.
 Paesano worked closely with the series' sound design team, spotting episodes with them to coordinate where "we were going to hit what" and "maintain that definable aspect of New York" and its sound.
 A soundtrack album for the season was released digitally by Hollywood Records on July 15, 2016.

 All music composed by John Paesano, unless otherwise noted.

 Marvel Cinematic Universe tie-ins

 On references to the larger MCU, Ramirez said "those little Easter eggs that come along the way are fun", but there were times when the writers did not take opportunities to reference the rest of the universe because they felt like distractions from the series' narrative and characters.
 Petrie stated that the writers wanted to "keep it in Hell's Kitchen" and focus on issues such as "the air conditioner doesn't work at Nelson and Murdock.
 That's really what we're interested in."
 He explained that the real life New York City "has a larger than life presence" with celebrities that live there—"If you see Derek Jeter walking down the street, that's great, but then you turn the corner and you get into an argument with the guy who overcharged you for a pretzel.
 We want our guys to be real New Yorkers."

-The season features the motorcycle gang Dogs of Hell, who were first introduced through their Nevada chapter in the Agents of S.H.I.E.L.D. episode "Yes Men", and Roxxon Energy Corporation, a company featured throughout the MCU.
+The season features the motorcycle gang Dogs of Hell, who were first introduced through their Nevada chapter in the Agents of S.H.I.E.L.D. episode "Yes Men", and Roxxon Corporation, a company featured throughout the MCU.
 It also mentions the vigilantes Jessica Jones and Luke Cage, the death of Oscar Clemons, and the law firm Hogarth, Chao, and Benowitz, which are all references to the first season of Jessica Jones.
 When Claire Temple first appears in the season, she has "a cut in her eyebrow", which Cox was told would be explained in Luke Cage, saying, "the timeline had been thought through and worked out so that whatever's going on in Luke Cage ... somehow at some point during that show, the next day she's in the hospital talking to me."